 - While the eggs are poaching, quickly pour in the olive oil in a small pan and stir in the Turkish pul biber, red pepper flakes or chili flakes, over medium to high heat.
 Stir and let the red pepper flakes infuse to olive oil for a few minutes, turn the heat off.

 - Lift the eggs out of the water with a slotted spoon and place them over a couple of sturdy paper towels, to drain the excess moisture.
 Then gently place them over to the garlic yoghurt spread.

 - Drizzle the red pepper flakes infused olive oil over the poached eggs.
 Serve immediately with pide bread or crusty bread by the side.

 - Coban Salata, Shepherd’s Salad with cucumbers, tomatoes, spring onions would also go well with this delicious poached eggs over garlic yoghurt, Cilbir; Afiyet Olsun.

 Turkish cuisine is healthy, easy to prepare and so delicious.
 We Turks especially love our Turkish breakfast with eggs done different ways, salads, boreks (savoury pastries) and more.
 I love Turkish Breakfast so much that there’s a whole chapter dedicated to it, at my cookery book, Ozlem’s Turkish Table.
-Signed hardback copies of Ozlem’s Turkish Table cookery book is available at this link and delivered worldwide, including the US.
+Signed hardback copies of Ozlem’s Turkish Table cookery book is available at this link and delivered worldwide, including the US (please kindly note that Çılbır is not included at my current cookery book).

 Ozlem’s Turkish Table on Brooklands Radio